gia-lexa/fast-api-rate-limiter/README.md

 ✅ **Prometheus + Grafana Monitoring** – Real-time dashboards

 ## Disclaimer
-This project is a **technical demonstration** of advanced rate-limiting strategies.
+This project is an in-progress **technical demonstration** of advanced rate-limiting strategies.
 While provided under the MIT License, it is **not optimized for production use**, and no guarantees are made regarding security, reliability, or real-world performance.
 It serves as an exploration of best practices in scalable rate limiting.

 ---